16 Best Front End Languages You can Learn in 2025

 angular

-• It’s A TypeScript-based open and free-source web application framework led by Google.
+It’s A TypeScript-based open-source web application framework led by Google.

-• It is a complete rewrite of AngularJS.
-It is used by companies like Autodesk and Microsoft.
+It is a complete rewrite of AngularJS.
+Companies such as Autodesk and Microsoft utilize it.

-• Angular distributes the load among the client and server allowing components to load on demand and using HTML programming to create user interfaces that are simple and easy to grasp.
+Angular distributes the load between the client and server, allowing components to load on demand and utilizing HTML programming to create intuitive and straightforward user interfaces.

-• It also uses a simple and easy object structure and has most coding features built in.
+It also utilizes a simple object structure and has most coding features built in.

 Salient Features:

-• Separation of Responsibilities and Dependency Injection — Angular, as a front-end language, ensures a balanced distribution of workload between the client and server, ensuring efficient loading of all components.
+• Separation of Responsibilities and Dependency Injection : As a front-end language, Angular ensures a balanced workload distribution between the client and server, ensuring efficient loading of all components.

-• Restful API — Designers can utilize HTML as a template language in Angular, extending its syntax to effortlessly supply software components.
+• Restful API : Designers can utilize HTML as a template language in Angular, extending its syntax to supply software components effortlessly.
 Angular eliminates the need for designers to rely on third-party libraries when creating applications.

-• Efficient AJAX Handling — Angular provides a seamless and effective approach to incorporate and manage AJAX functionalities, simplifying the implementation and handling of asynchronous requests.
+• Efficient AJAX Handling : Angular provides a seamless and practical approach to incorporating and managing AJAX functionalities, simplifying the implementation and handling of asynchronous requests.

-• MVC Pattern Implementation — Angular leverages HTML in the backend, enabling programmers to quickly adapt to its usage.
-It simplifies the implementation of the Model-View-Controller (MVC) pattern by employing a straightforward three-component structure.
+• MVC Pattern Implementation : Angular leverages HTML in the backend, enabling programmers to adapt to its usage quickly.
+It simplifies implementing the Model-View-Controller (MVC) pattern using a straightforward three-component structure.

-• Object-Oriented Structure — Angular incorporates most coding functionalities within its intuitive object structure.
-It allows for direct access to objects without the need for explicit getter or setter functions, streamlining the development process.
+• Object-Oriented Structure : Angular incorporates most coding functionalities within its intuitive object structure.
+It allows direct access to objects without needing explicit getter or setter functions, streamlining the development process.

 6. Vue.js